Finance professor Jay Ritter was making $50,000 a year in the '80s doing almost nothing...

 Black was able to see how the market was moving and see how others were trading.
-He was able to understand how others are thinking and use that to his advantage.
+He was able to understand how others were thinking and used that to his advantage.

 This is the most important skill you can have as an investor.

 There are a thousand ways to make money in the markets.
-They don’t all take a doctorate in finance or a huge research staff.
+They don’t all take a doctorate in finance or a huge research staff to see.

 The skills you need to improve your retirement investment returns are much simpler.
 I bet you already have them.

 All you need is common sense, a keen eye for people’s behavior, and control of your emotions.
 With these three skills, you’ll quickly be on the path to building wealth.

 In fact, complex formulas or advanced strategies can get you into trouble when you run into someone with a sense of “how things really work.”

 Fischer Black taught me some of the most valuable investing ideas I’ve ever learned.
 And I think this approach can give you a new way to think about investing.